 |3:30pm - 4:30pm

-Roundtable Meetings and Mentoring Session (Grand Ballroom)
+Roundtable Meetings (Grand Ballroom II)

 For those who’ve signed up for this year’s Mentoring Program, please stop by to introduce yourself and meet mentors and other participants.
 For those who haven’t signed up and are interested in learning more about the program for the next cycle, please stop by to chat with the program’s facilitators.
 All are welcome.

 |5:00pm - 7:00pm